iheartradio/Henson/docs/callbacks.rst

     async def acknowledge_message(application, original_message):
         await original_message.acknowledge()

-``message_preprocessor``
+``middleware``
 =========================

-These callbacks are called as each message is first received.
-Any modifications they make to the message will be reflected in what is passed to ``callback`` for processing.
+These callbacks are called after each message is received and before it is passed to ``callback``.
+Any modifications made to the message will be reflected in what is passed to ``callback`` for processing.

 .. code::

     app = Application('name')

-    @app.message_preprocessor
+    @app.middleware
     async def add_process_id(application, message):
         message['pid'] = os.getpid()
         return message